 $ sudo dmidecode -s processor-version $ sudo dmidecode --string processor-version

 So, we just need to pass the keyword processor-version as the value of the -s or –string parameter.
-You should get the accurate model of your processor.
+You should get an accurate model of your processor.

 20. Display Processor Frequency

 The clock rate or frequency of the processor is crucial to its performance.
 Usually, performance increases with an increase in frequency.
-Manufacturers normally tune their products in a way, so that processor speed is kept around a base speed, which is often lower than the processor’s capability.
+Manufacturers normally tune their products so that processor speed is kept around a base speed, which is often lower than the processor’s capability.

 $ sudo dmidecode -s processor-frequency $ sudo dmidecode --string processor-frequency

-We can retrieve much more additional information about the processor using the Linux dmidecode command.
+We can retrieve more information about the processor using the Linux dmidecode command.
 You’ll learn more about them as you continue.